 Phonics teaching at The Brent is fundamental to learning to read and write.

-We teach phonics using the DfES ‘Letters and Sounds’ scheme.
+We have just begun our journey with this year with Little Wandle in Year R. Therefore, currently in Year 1 we continue to teach phonics using the DfES ‘Letters and Sounds’ Programme.
 We supplement this with other high quality phonic schemes and resources such as Jolly Phonics and Phonics Play.

 Our objectives are:

 - To have timetabled phonics lessons in EYFS, Year 1 and Year 2.

 - For phonics lessons to follow either Little Wandle Letters and Sounds Revised in Year R or the DfES ‘Letters and Sounds publication in Year 1 and 2, which is further supported through other high quality phonic schemes (e.g. Jolly Phonics and Phonics Play).

 - To assess regularly and, when appropriate, group children for their appropriate phase of learning (using Phonics Tracker as our Assessment tool).

 - To develop a good knowledge of phonemes and graphemes.

 - To be able to blend phonemes to decode (read) a word.

 - To be able to segment and blend to be able to spell a word.

 - To be able to transfer the skills from phonics into everyday learning.